 According to the Asylum Act, asylum seekers who are first-time applicants are entitled to material reception conditions and other aid to ensure an adequate standard of living as regards the health of asylum-seekers until the end of the asylum procedure.
 Beneficiaries of subsidiary protection, family members of refugees or subsidiary protection beneficiaries and those subject to forced measures or punishment affecting personal liberty, who are allowed to lodge their asylum application from within the country in accordance with the rules laid down by the Transitional Act (see the section on Embassy procedure), are subject to material conditions provided by the Asylum Act (in case of the third category of applicants it is reduced as the applicant is held in a detention facility).
 Asylum seekers who arrive to Hungary via the Embassy procedure are also eligible for reception conditions.

 Only those asylum seekers who are deemed destitute are entitled to material reception conditions free of charge.
-According to the Asylum Decree, upon the submission of the asylum application, the asylum seeker also declares his/her assets and income.
-An asylum seeker is deemed destitute if, taking into account the financial situation of their spouse and direct relative, he or she does not have an asset in Hungary providing for their living, and their total income does not surpass the minimum amount of old-age pension.
+According to the Asylum Decree, upon submission of the asylum application, the asylum seeker also declares their assets and income.
+An asylum seeker is deemed destitute if, taking into account the financial situation of their spouse and direct relative, they do not have an asset in Hungary providing for their living, and their total income does not surpass the minimum amount of old-age pension.
 If an asylum seeker is not destitute, the determining authority may decide to order that the applicant pays for the full or partial costs of material conditions and health care.
 The level of resources is however, not established in the Asylum Act and applicants have to make a statement regarding their financial situation.
 Presently, this condition does not pose any obstacle to access reception conditions.

 During the state of crisis due to mass migration the provisions of Reduction or Withdrawal of Material Reception Conditions set out in Sections 30 and 31 of the Asylum Act are not applicable.

 According to the Asylum Act, subsequent applicants shall not be entitled to exercise the right to assistance, support and accommodation.
-In practice before 21 May 2020, since transit zones had been the compulsory places of confinement, accommodation (a bed in a container) was ensured for subsequent asylum seekers.
+In practice before 21 May 2020, since transit zones were the compulsory places of confinement, accommodation (a bed in a container) was ensured even for subsequent asylum seekers.
 Regarding the provision of food and other material support though, subsequent applicants in the transit zones could only count on the aid of civil organisations and churches having access to the transit zones (see more at Subsequent Applications).
-HHC is aware of an asylum-seeker family (father and son) who were transferred to Vámosszabadi after the closure of the transit zones.
-After the NDGAP had rejected their asylum application in 2019 on the “safe transit country” ground, the applicants requested the asylum authority in the spring of 2020 to continue their asylum procedure by virtue of the CJEU judgment issued in the case of LH (C-564/18).
-NDGAP considered their application as a “subsequent one” and rejected it stating that they did not provide any new evidence, despite the fact that Serbia explicitly refused to readmit them.
+HHC is aware of an asylum-seeking family (father and son) who were transferred to Vámosszabadi after the closure of the transit zones.
+After the NDGAP had rejected their asylum application in 2019 on the ‘safe transit country’ ground, the applicants requested that the asylum authority in the spring of 2020 continue their asylum procedure by virtue of the CJEU judgment issued in the case of LH (C-564/18).
+The NDGAP considered their application as a ‘subsequent one’ and rejected it stating that they did not provide any new evidence, despite the fact that Serbia had explicitly refused to readmit them.
 The court quashed the decision.
 Despite the judgment, the NDGAP unlawfully considered them as subsequent applicants and applied the rules of alien policing procedure regarding reception conditions.
 Apart from temporary accommodation they were not entitled to any sort of reception condition.
 Since then, the HHC is not aware of any similar instances.

 Section 27 Asylum Act.